vinsingh29/cmpe255-spring19-assignment1/README.md

     	neg = 0
     	neu = 0

 If the encountered word is positive, pos++, if negative, neg++ and if neutral neu++.
 Once all the counters are updated for a review the counters are compared, out 3 whichever counter is highest accordingly the sentiment are assigned to a given review.

-This algrithm actually finds the score for each review and assignment sentiment as per the score of the counter
+This algorithm actually finds the score for each review and assignment sentiment as per the score of the counter

 Step4 .
 Append predicted sentiment of the review in the dataframe that will be later used by classifier